The Latest WUN Headlines + A Look at What's Up on Friday

 La Forge Casino Restaurant: Dave Manuel at 6 pm

-Landing: Mark Flynn from 12:30 pm to 3:30 pm, Chelly Knight from 4 pm to 7 pm, Straight Outta Rehab from 8 pm to 12 am
+Landing: John Erickson from 12:30 pm to 3:30 pm, Zane Christopher from 4 pm to 7 pm, Straight Outta Rehab from 8 pm to 12 am

 Midtown Oyster Bar: Live music from 9:30 pm to 12 am